 New readers might want to begin here.

 I'd made the mistake of reading travel advice issued by various governments, and they were full of dire warnings about criminal gangs, corrupt cops, dangerous driving, awful road surfaces and a general sense of doom about the whole country.
 We'd asked some locals in Romania what we should expect from their neighbours and they pretty much backed up what we'd already heard.
 Of course they did.
 Ask the English about the French, or the Dutch about the Germans, and you're unlikely to get anything useful.
-There's too much history and ingrained prejudice, and unless you're asking someone who's actually been, all you're going to get is second or third hand information and it's generally bollocks, all of it.
+There's too much history and ingrained prejudice, and unless you're asking someone who's actually been, and otherwise disinterested, all you're going to get is second hand biased information and it's generally bollocks, all of it.

 Crossing the Danube